17 Ancient Metagenomic Pipelines

 There are additional software requirements for this chapter

-Please see the relevant chapter section in Before you start before continuing with this chapter.
+Please see the relevant chapter section in Before we start before continuing with this chapter.

 We will introduce: